Meet your Cloud Native Ambassadors (CNAs)!

 - Languages: English

-- Project Experience: Argo, Buildpacks, cert-manager, Cilium, Container Network Interface (CNI), containerd, CoreDNS, Dex, Dragonfly, Envoy, etcd, external-secrets, Falco, Harbor, Helm, Istio, Knative, ko, Kubeflow, Kubernetes, metal3-io, Open Policy Agent (OPA), Prometheus, Tinkerbell
+- Project Experience: Argo, Buildpacks, cert-manager, Cilium, Container Network Interface (CNI), containerd, CoreDNS, Dex, Dragonfly, Envoy, etcd, external-secrets, Falco, Harbor, Helm, Istio, Knative, ko, Kubeflow, Kubernetes, Open Policy Agent (OPA), Prometheus, Tinkerbell

 I’m Jim Angel.
 I love solving problems and working with incredible people!
 I’m primarily involved with upstream Kubernetes (SIG-Release and SIG-Docs).
 Currently working on restarting our local Austin meetup and a Texas KCD.
 You can follow my latest projects at jimangel.io